Wellbeing Tips – New Things to Try and Things to Remember

 Below are some suggestions to keep you busy and mentally healthy during this time.

 This might feel really hard to do just now when life feels really challenging for everyone, however there is evidence that remembering the things we appreciate and are grateful for can help to boost our wellbeing.
 For example, you may be grateful that you have a particular skill, perhaps good organisational ability that has meant you have been able to plan and structure your days well, or it might be gratitude for a friend, classmate, colleague or loved one who makes you laugh even when things are tough.
-We challenge you to find 10, go!
+We challenge you to find ten, go!

 Now could be a good time to think of the beautiful things that surround you.
 What do you see that brings positivity to your day?
-Might it be the daffodils beginning to flower, people coming together to support one another, maybe even that you have learnt something new and wonderful about yourself.
+Might it be the daffodils beginning to flower, people coming together to support one another, maybe even that you have learned something new and wonderful about yourself.

 We all have people in our lives that we are grateful for as they listen, support, help or provide guidance to us.
 When was the last time you told them you were grateful and why?
 You could do this by sending them a letter, text, video, card or simply by calling them.
 This is sure to put a smile on their face, and yours.